Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Unidirectional CDWs in a quasi-tetragonal system

 Taking the tetragonal case as a reference, consider an expansion to fourth order in $\psi_a$ and $\psi_c$ of the Gibbs free energy (constant stress, constant temperature) given by:

-where $t=(T-T_c^0)/T_c^0$ is the reduced temperature and $T_c^0$ is the critical temperature in a freestanding crystal.
-Translational symmetry prevents the existence of bilinear terms involving the order parameters; the $\lambda$ and $\eta$ terms are the lowest order couplings allowed.
-The coefficients $a_0$, $b$ as well as the elastic constants $C_S$ and $C_A$ must be positive.
-Empirically, we note that the upper transition \ti{} corresponds to the formation of a CDW state with a wavevector parallel to the longer \cax{}.
-Therefore the coupling constant $\lambda$ between the antisymmetric strain and the order parameters must be negative.
+where $t=(T-T_c^0)/T_c^0$ is the reduced temperature and $T_c^0$ is the critical temperature in the hypothetical tetragonal crystal.
+Translational symmetry prevents the existence of bilinear terms involving the order parameters; the $\lambda$ and $\eta$ terms are the lowest order strain couplings allowed.
+The coefficients $a_0$, $b$ as well as the elastic constants $C_S$ and $C_A$ must be positive for stability.
+Empirically, the antisymmetric coupling constant $\lambda$ must be negative to stabilize the CDW parallel to the longer in-plane \cax{}.
 This is also supported by measurements of the thermal expansion below \ti{}\cite{Ru2008b}.
 Hydrostatic pressure experiments\cite{Hamlin2009,Zocco2015,Lei2020} suggest that the symmetric coupling coefficient $\eta$ must also be negative.
-The phase diagram produced by this model for a few sets of coefficients are shown in panels (d) and (e) in \cref{fig:glrte3}.

-The orthorhombic crystal structure (specifically the $ab$ and $bc$ mirror planes which contain the CDW wavevectors) precludes such an elastic coupling between the order parameters and in-plane shear strain.
-The lowest order coupling terms between the order parameters and shear terms $\varepsilon_{ab}$, $\varepsilon_{bc}$, and $\varepsilon_{ac}$ are biquadratic and are neglected here.
+The orthorhombic crystal structure implies that the lowest-order couplings between the order parameters and shear strains $\varepsilon_{ab}$, $\varepsilon_{bc}$, and $\varepsilon_{ac}$ are biquadratic and are neglected here.

 Previous work has explored the \rte{} phase diagram with the assumption of $C_4$ symmetry without strain coupling\cite{Yao2006}, equivalent to the case $\lambda=\eta=0$.
 In this case, $g$ must be positive in order for a unidirectional CDW to form rather than a checkerboard state.
-Reintroducing the stress coupling, we then see that antisymmetric stress can be expected to train the CDW wavevector between the \qc{} and \qa{} states, which are separated by a first order transition as shown in \cref{fig:glrte3}(d).
+In this case, finite strain coupling ``selects`` the CDW wavevector between the \qc{} and \qa{} states, separated by a first-order transition as shown in \cref{fig:glrte3}(d).
 In such a model, no second CDW transition is observed at lower temperatures.
 This would appropriately describe the phase diagram of \rte{} for \R{}=La, Ce, Pr, Nd, Sm, and Gd.